-If you are representing the buyer, Wagon Wheel will need to know how your buyers would like title vested; or, in other words, way the buyers want to hold title to the property being purchased.
+If you are representing the buyer, Wagon Wheel will need to know how your buyers would like title vested; or, in other words, the way the buyers want to hold title to the property being purchased.
 In part, this vesting will depend on the marital status of the buyer.

-- If your buyers are married to each other, Wagon Wheel will need both buyer names and whether they will be both be listed on title.
-If both will be vested in title, the default method of taking title will be as tenants by the entirety.
-This is the legal form of property ownership which means that each spouse holds an interest in the entire property, rather than in undivided parts, and that upon the death of one spouse, the survivor continues to own the whole property.
-For example, Aaron is married to Betsy.
+If your buyers are married to each other, Wagon Wheel will need both buyer names and whether they will both be listed on title.
+If both will be vested on title, the default method of taking title will be as tenants by the entirety.
+This is the legal form of property ownership which means that each spouse holds an interest in the entire property, rather than in divided parts, and that upon the death of one spouse, the survivor continues to own the whole property.

+For example, Aaron is married to Betsy and they hold title as "Aaron and Betsy, husband and wife."
 Aaron dies and Betsy owns the property in whole and can immediately sell the property without having to go through probate.
 This can be changed to tenants in common (see below), however, it would need to be explicitly stated.

-- If two or more buyers are purchasing a property and they are not married to each other, they have the option to take title as joint tenants with rights of survivorship or tenants in common: - o joint tenants with rights of survivorship This form of ownership is essentially the same as tenants by the entirety; the difference being that the buyers are not married to each other. - o tenants in common In this form of property ownership, each party may have a specified percentage interest (note: this cannot be done in the other 2 forms of ownership) and share a common interest and right to use the property as to the whole.
+- If two or more buyers are purchasing a property and they are not married to each other, the default way of taking title is as tenants in common.
+They have the option to take title as joint tenants with rights of survivorship or simply as tenants in common: - o joint tenants with rights of survivorship This form of ownership is essentially the same as tenants by the entirety; the difference being that the buyers are not married to each other.
+The surviving tenant would have full ownership of the property without having to go through probate.
+If a married couple would like to change the default, they can take title as tenants in common. - o tenants in common In this form of property ownership, each party may have a specified percentage interest (note: this cannot be done in the other two forms of ownership the property is split equally among owners in those cases) and share a common interest and right to use the property as to the whole.
 Each owner of the property has the right to sell, lease, or bequeath their divided interest in the property to their legal heirs.
-Owners vested as tenants in common do not have rights of survivorship, and this form of ownership requires the property to pass through probate before a sale can happen upon the death of one of the buyers. - If your Buyers have any questions about which option to choose, Wagon Wheel is more than happy to have one of our attorneys discuss it with them!
-And, if your buyers have a more complicated situation than the ones above, the important thing for you to know is that there needs to be a discussion between the buyers and Wagon Wheel to determine the way in which they want title vested.
+Owners vested as tenants in common do not have rights of survivorship, and this form of ownership requires the property to pass through probate before a sale can happen upon the death of one of the buyers.
+If two unmarried persons wish to add rights of survivorship, they can take title as joint tenants with rights of survivorship and change the default.